 Glastonbury was a religious site as far back as the Bronze Age — about 1500 BC.
 It's considered the birthplace of Christianity in England, and the legendary burial site of King Arthur.
 For thousands of years, pilgrims have climbed Glastonbury Tor, a hill now capped by the ruins of a church dedicated to St. Michael.
 As St. Michael was the Christian antidote to paganism, it's a good bet this church sits upon a pre-Christian religious site.

 The tor has a biblical connection as well: For centuries, pilgrims came to Glastonbury on a quest for the legendary Holy Grail.
-According to Christian tradition, Joseph of Arimathea, a wealthy follower of Jesus who buried Christ's body, was a tin trader.
-Since Britain was indeed already well known then as a place where tin could be mined, it's entirely possible that Joseph could have sat right on this hill — with the chalice that Jesus drank from at the Last Supper — in his satchel.
+According to Christian tradition, Joseph of Arimathea, Jesus' wealthy uncle and the one who buried Christ's body, was a lead and tin trader.
+Since Britain was indeed already well known then as a place where those elements could be mined, it's entirely possible that Joseph could have sat right on this hill — with the chalice that Jesus drank from at the Last Supper — in his satchel.
 According to legend, the Holy Grail lies at the bottom of Chalice Well, a natural spring near the base of the hill, now surrounded by a meditative garden.

-Next to Chalice Well, England's first church was built right next to Chalice Well.
+England's first Christian sanctuary was built right next to Chalice Well.
 Eventually, a great abbey rose on the site.
 Mix the scant ruins of England's oldest church with the mystique of King Arthur and Holy Grail, add the hard work of a busy monastery, and, by the 12th century, Glastonbury was the leading Christian pilgrimage site in all of Britain.